luarocks/luarocks/new_test/README.md

 ##Usage
-Running of tests is based on basic Busted usage. *Helper* script is always *testing.lua*, mandatory for building environment to test black-box tests.
-Mandatory argument is version of Lua.
-Always start tests inside folder.
+Running of tests is based on basic Busted usage. *-Xhelper* flag is mandatory for inserting arguments into testing (primary black-box).
+Flag *--tags=* or *-t* is mandatory for specifying which tests will run.
+Mandatory *-Xhelper* argument is always version of Lua.
+Start tests inside LuaRocks folder or specify with *-C* flag.

 **Arguments for Busted helper script**